Your account has an Amazon One Medical Membership

 How are EpiPens prescribed?

-Epinephrine, also known as adrenaline, is prescribed to adults as a 2-pack of prefilled pen syringes or auto-injectors.
-EpiPens will need to be replaced after their expiration date, when the medication begins to break down.
+EpiPens will need to be replaced no later than their expiration date, when the medication becomes less effective.
 You can find the expiration date on the medication box or on the device itself.

-Is Pay-per-visit right for me?
+Is online EpiPen prescription renewal right for me?

 You’re 18-64

-You aren't seeking your first EpiPen prescription
+Not seeking first-time EpiPen prescription

-You’re at risk of having a severe allergic reaction (anaphylaxis)
+At risk of having a severe allergic reaction (anaphylaxis)

 Commonly prescribed EpiPens